janderssonse/gradle-versions-filter-plugin/README.md

 $ ./gradlew dependencyUpdates
 ```

 And that should be good enough for most people.
+For further options, see the [Gradle Versions Plugin](https://github.com/ben-manes/gradle-versions-plugin) project, they should all be compatible.

 Configurable Options: